-1 (B) if the debtor does not have a name, only if it provides the names of the 2 partners, members, associates, or other persons comprising the debtor, in a manner that each name 3 provided would be sufficient if the person named were the debtor.
-4 (b) [Multiple driver's licenses.]
-If the debtor has more than driver's license of the kind 5 described in subsection (a)(4), the one that was issued most recently is the one to which 6 subsection (a)(4) refers.
-7 SECTION 9-504.
-CLAIM CONCERNING INACCURATE OR WRONGFULLY 8 FILED RECORD.
-9 (a) [Permission to file.]
-A person may file in the filing office an information statement 10 with respect to a record filed there if the person believes that the record is inaccurate or was 11 wrongfully filed.
-12 (b) [Contents of statement under subsection (a).]
-An information statement under 13 subsection (a) must: 14 (1) identify the record to which it relates by the file number assigned to the initial 15 financing statement to which the record relates; 16 (2) indicate that it is an information statement; and 17 (3) provide the basis for the person's belief that the record is inaccurate and 18 indicate the manner in which the person believes the record should be amended to cure any 19 inaccuracy or provide the basis for the person's belief that the record was wrongfully filed.
-20 (c) [Record not affected by information statement.]
-The filing of an information 21 statement does not affect the effectiveness of any filed record.
-22 (d) [No duty to file information statement.]
-No person who believes that a record filed 23 in the filing office is inaccurate or was wrongfully filed has a duty to file an information statement 24 relating to that record.
+1 SECTION 9-503.
+CLAIM CONCERNING INACCURATE OR WRONGFULLY 2 FILED RECORD.
+3 (a) [Permission to file.]
+A person may file in the filing office an information statement 4 with respect to a record filed there if the person believes that the record is inaccurate or was 5 wrongfully filed.
+6 (b) [Contents of statement under subsection (a).]
+An information statement under 7 subsection (a) must: 8 (1) identify the record to which it relates by the file number assigned to the initial 9 financing statement to which the record relates; 10 (2) indicate that it is an information statement; and 11 (3) provide the basis for the person's belief that the record is inaccurate and 12 indicate the manner in which the person believes the record should be amended to cure any 13 inaccuracy or provide the basis for the person's belief that the record was wrongfully filed.
+14 (c) [Record not affected by information statement.]
+The filing of an information 15 statement does not affect the effectiveness of a filed record.
+16 (d) [No duty to file information statement.]
+A person who believes that a record filed in 17 the filing office is inaccurate or was wrongfully filed does not have a duty to file an information 18 statement relating to that record.